 Explosives and drugs can often come in powdered form and that is one of the main reasons why TSA applies extra scrutiny to powders.

 Basically, a TSA agent would take your protein powder to a separate station, open up the container and then inspect the powder.
-They may even take a small sample of it for testing.
+They may even take a small sample of it for testing or give it a swab (along with yourself and other belongings).

 Just how long will this additional screening take?